 - There may not be immediate reversal of your ITC in case the supplier has not discharged his/her tax liability.
 The tax recovery shall be first made by the supplier and under the circumstances prescribed as per rules, the order to reverse ITC of the purchaser will be issued.

-Comparative analysis of the return filing processes
+Comparative analysis of the new return filing processes

-In the initial days, when GST regime came into effect, an elaborate filing process entailing involvement of suppliers and buyers was conceptualised.
+In the initial days, when GST regime came into effect, an elaborate filing process entailing involvement of suppliers and buyers was conceptualized.
 However, due to technical glitches and lack of adequate preparedness in the market, only limited processes and returns were rolled out.
-As of now and also during the transitional phase of implementing new filing process, the taxpayers will continue to file the returns for outward supplies (GSTR 1) and summarised monthly return (GSTR 3B).
+As of now and also during the transitional phase of implementing new filing process, the taxpayers will continue to file the returns for outward supplies (GSTR 1) and summarized monthly return (GSTR 3B).

-Reconciliation is here to stay
+GST Reconciliation is here to stay

 One of the radical changes in the new filing process is that there will be uni-directional flow for upload of invoices.
 Thus, the to and fro exchange of information such as adding of new invoices, or modifications, will not be effected through the GST system.
 However, the collaboration between the suppliers and buyers will still be needed, so as to ensure each of the parties has uploaded correct and complete information and importantly, the buyer is able to claim the ITC eligible.